Ngugi people: Notable people

-The last members of the Ngugi tribe were, according to Tom Petrie, Bournbobian, by then blind and known as Kitty, and Junnumbin (Juno), both sufficiently alert that they identified Petrie after a lapse of a half a century simply by overhearing his voice.
+Some other important women of the Ngugi tribe were, according to Tom Petrie, Bournbobian, by then blind and known as Kitty, and Junnumbin (Juno), both sufficiently alert that they identified Petrie after a lapse of a half a century simply by overhearing his voice.
+Juno married a Filipino fisherman named Fernandez Gonzales and had five daughters, from whom many descendants of the modern-day Quandamooka people are related.